 a.
-Do you want to restrict access to your application by network or IP address?
+Do you want to forbid access to your application from specific networks or IP addresses?

-Choose whether you want to restrict access to the HTTP implementation via the BIG-IP virtual server.
+Choose whether you want to forbid access to the HTTP implementation via the BIG-IP virtual server from networks or IP addresses you specify.

-No, do not restrict source addresses (allow all sources)
+No, do not forbid client addresses (allow all)

-By default, the iApp configures AFM to accept traffic destined for the HTTP virtual server from all sources.
-If you do not have a need to restrict access to the virtual server, leave this option selected and then continue with \boldsymbol{b} .
+By default, the iApp configures the AFM to accept traffic destined for the HTTP virtual server from all sources.
+If you do not have a need to restrict access to the virtual server, leave this option selected and then continue with b.